Low-Maintenance Pet-Friendly Houseplants

 • pinterest

 For those who have space to fill indoors, the Areca palm is almost perfect.
-Its tree-like properties and big presence also make it a good air cleaner.
+Its tree-like properties and significant presence also make it a good air cleaner.
 However, you must be a bit more careful with an Areca palm when it comes to maintenance.

 Furthermore, Areca palms grow best in bright and indirect natural light.
 We recommend placing them near a window that faces south or west.
-Watering once a week is normally enough since the soil has to completely dry out before bringing the hose out again.
+Watering once a week usually is enough since the soil has to completely dry out before bringing the hose out again.

 4. Echeveria